Startup, Spindown, and Crashes

 2. Processes that produce 'child' processes should handle the exit behavior of those children.
 A parent process should usually use OnExit::Restart as its behavior unless it intends to hand off the child processes to another process via some established API.
 A child process can use None, Restart, or Requests, depending on its needs.

-• If a child process uses OnExit::None, the parent must be aware that the child could exit at any time and not notify the parent.
-This can be fine and easy to deal with if the parent has outstanding requests to the child and can assume failure on timeout, or if the work-product of the child is irrelevant to the continued operations of the parent.
+3. If a child process uses OnExit::None, the parent must be aware that the child could exit at any time and not notify the parent.
+This can be fine and easy to deal with if the parent has outstanding Requests to the child and can assume failure on timeout, or if the work-product of the child is irrelevant to the continued operations of the parent.

-3. Parent processes "kill" child processes by building in a request type that the child will respond to by exiting, which the parent can then send.
+8. Parent processes "kill" child processes by building in a Request type that the child will respond to by exiting, which the parent can then send.
 The kernel does not actually have any conception of hierarchical process relationships.
 The actual kernel KillProcess command requires root capabilities to use, and it is unlikely that your app will acquire those.

 Persisting State With Processes